A Dry White Season: Critical reception

 The film received mostly positive reviews from critics.
-Review aggregator Rotten Tomatoes reports that 82% of 72 critics have given the film a positive review, with a rating average of 7.4 out of 10.
+Review aggregator Rotten Tomatoes reports that 81% of 75 critics have given the film a positive review, with a rating average of 7.4 out of 10.
+The consensus summarizes: "A striking triumph for director Euzhan Palcy, A Dry White Season offers a condemnation of real-world injustice in the shape of a gripping legal thriller."
+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 19 critics, indicating "generally favorable" reviews.
 Brando, in his first film since 1980, was particularly praised for his small but key role as human rights attorney Ian McKenzie.

 Chicago Sun-Times critic Roger Ebert called A Dry White Season "an effective, emotional, angry, subtle movie."

 Rita Kempley of The Washington Post wrote, "A Dry White Season is political cinema so deeply felt it attains a moral grace.
 A bitter medicine, a painful reminder, it grieves for South Africa as it recounts the atrocities of apartheid.
 Yes, it is a story already told on a grander scale, but never with such fervor."

 Rolling Stone's Peter Travers wrote that director Palcy, "a remarkable talent, has kept her undeniably powerful film ablaze with ferocity and feeling."

 Audiences polled by CinemaScore gave the film a rare "A+" grade on an A+ to F scale.